-Note 8: Operating Leases
+Note 9: Operating Leases

 The Council has various operating lease agreements for office equipment expiring in various years through 2014.
-Future minimum lease payments at December 31, 2011 were:
+Future minimum lease payments at December 31, 2012 were:

-Rental expense for all operating leases amounted to approximately \$76,000 and \$70,000 in 2011 and 2010, respectively.
+Rental expense for all operating leases amounted to approximately \$82,000 and \$76,000 in 2012 and 2011, respectively.

-Note 9: Retirement Plan
+Note 10: Retirement Plan

 The Council participates in the National Girl Scout Council Retirement Plan (the Plan), a noncontributory defined benefit pension plan sponsored by Girl Scouts of the USA (GSUSA).
 The National Board of GSUSA voted to freeze the plan to new entrants and to freeze future benefit accruals for all current participants under the Plan effective July 31, 2010.
 The plan covers substantially all of the employees of various Girl Scout councils who were eligible to participate in the plan prior to the Plan freeze.
 Accrued and vested benefits prior to July 31, 2010 are based on years of service and salary levels.
-The Council's pension expense and contributions to this plan for 2011 and 2010 was \$425,278 and \$413,427, respectively.
+The Council's pension expense and contributions to this plan for 2012 and 2011 was \$476,696 and \$425,278, respectively.
 Due to the nature of the plan, it is not practicable to determine the extent to which the assets of the plan cover the actuarially computed value of vested benefits for the Council as a standalone operation.
 In addition, because the plan is considered a multiemployer plan, it is only subject to certain minimum reporting requirements of FASB Accounting Standards Codification Subtopic 715-80: Multiemployer Plans, Disclosures about an Employer's Participation in a Multiemployer Plan.
-Due to unfavorable market conditions and the change in the interest rate and other assumptions used to calculate the actuarial present value of accumulated plan benefits, the accumulated plan benefits exceeded net plan assets available for plan benefits as of January 1, 2011.
+Due to unfavorable market conditions and the change in the interest rate and other assumptions used to calculate the actuarial present value of accumulated plan benefits, the accumulated plan benefits exceeded net plan assets available for plan benefits as of January 1, 2012.
+Based on communications received from the Plan Sponsor, it is anticipated that required contributions in the near term will increase substantially over 2011 and 2012 levels.

 The Council also has a 403(b) Thrift plan covering substantially all employees.
 In 2010, the Board of Directors amended the plan to include a 3% non-contributory employer contribution and a 2% employer matching contribution.
-Council contributions to the Plan in 2011 and 2010 were \$205,425 and \$61,566, respectively.
+Council contributions to the Plan in 2012 and 2011 were \$208,457 and \$205,425, respectively.

-Note 10: Troop Funds Held In Trust
+Note 11: Troop Funds Held In Trust

-Bank accounts for each troop are established under the Council's employee identification number.
+Bank accounts for each troop are established under the Council's employer identification number.
 All troop funds are maintained for the beneficial interest of the girls within the respective troop.
-Management has estimated troop funds total approximately \$2,445,000 and \$1,892,000 at December 31, 2011 and 2010, respectively.
+Management has estimated troop funds total approximately \$2,470,000 and \$2,445,000 at December 31, 2012 and 2011, respectively.
 These funds are not available for use by the Council and have not been included in the financial statements.

-Note 11: Disclosures about Fair Value of Assets and Liabilities
+Note 12: Disclosures about Fair Value of Assets and Liabilities